 When it comes to the meeting itself, I recommend using the 12-step literature to select a topic.

-You can access this online easily or reach out to other AA meetings for it if needs be.
+You can easily access this online or contact other AA meetings for it if needed.
 Why not ask other chairs about some of the topics they have used in the past?
-You can use this to create a plan for the meeting.
+You can use this information to create a plan for the meeting.

 A plan will help you stick to time and cover everything you want to in the meeting.
 Take the plan with you to the meeting so you can reference it if needed.

 Remember that discussions can often take longer than anticipated, allowing plenty of time for people to share.
-In some meetings, they have a standard 3 – 5 minute share limit so that everyone has a chance to share.
+In some meetings, they have a standard 3 – 5 minute share limit so everyone can share.

 Starting The Meeting

-AA groups usually have a notebook for you with copies of pages for you to read from to start the meeting.
-This is your meeting guide and tells you exactly what to say.
+AA groups usually have a notebook with copies of pages for you to read from to start the meeting.
+This notebook is your meeting guide and tells you exactly what to say.

 There are a few ways to ask someone to share.
-You can ask that each person share and then the person on their right or left will share next.
+You can ask each person to share, and then the person on their right or left will share next.
 Another option in a meeting is to call on people to share.
 You can have speakers with solid sobriety to start and close your meeting.
-Alternatively, you can start yourself, sharing an experience that will help set the tone of the meeting (it’s best if this fits in with the theme you have selected).
+Alternatively, you can start yourself by sharing an experience that will help set the tone of the meeting (it’s best if this fits in with the theme you have selected).

 Most AA meetings follow this format: